-- Certified UConn ECE instructors are expected to teach the course or courses they are certified to teach at least once every three years.
+- Teach the course or courses they are certified to teach at least once every three years.

 - Demonstrate a commitment to professional development.

-- Remind UConn ECE Students/ provide the opportunity to complete course evaluations.
+- Remind and provide UConn ECE Students the opportunity to complete course evaluations.

 The Role of the UConn ECE Faculty Coordinator